audetrikay/ocean-imprints-bioplastics-design-space/docs/research_background.md

 Bioplastics are presented as sustainable alternatives to conventional plastics, yet their behavior strongly depends on environmental conditions.

 Alginate-based materials are hydrophilic and sensitive to ions:
-- Ca²⁺ → crosslinking → rigidification
+- Ca²⁺ => crosslinking => rigidification
-- Na⁺ → structural modification
+- Na⁺ => structural modification

 In marine environments:
 - high salinity
 - ionic interactions
 - evaporation cycles

-→ materials do not necessarily degrade, but transform.
+So materials do not necessarily degrade, but transform.

 Most studies focus on compost or controlled environments.
 Marine conditions remain less explored.

-This project focuses on this gap:
-→ understanding how bioplastics behave in a real environment rather than ideal conditions.
+This project focuses on this gap: understanding how bioplastics behave in a real environment rather than ideal conditions.

 Key idea:
 A material’s impact depends on its context, not only its composition.# Research Background